Watching Hulu in Singapore… Really Can?

 Solution #1: VPN

 Smartasses who know a bit of IT basics probably will consider US proxies.
-Great!
+Great move!
 Easy and direct.
-There are quite a number of proxy or VPN (virtual private network) providers who even advertise themselves as a method to unblock Hulu (as well as Netflix – another popular online service not accessible in most countries).
+There are quite a number of proxy or VPN (virtual private network) providers who even advertise its feature as a method to unblock Hulu (or Netflix^^).
 In general, VPN is relatively more reliable and secure than Web proxy in terms of videos online streaming.

 Oooops.
 Sometimes it fails.
-Because Hulu continuously blocks IP addresses from any known proxy and VPN providers.
-So nowadays unblocking Hulu through US VPN isn’t the simple best solution any more.
+Because Hulu continuously blocks IP addresses from any known unblocking service providers.
+So nowadays unblocking Hulu through US VPN servers isn’t simply best any more.

 Solution #2: DNS

-To be a bit more technical, bypassing geographical restriction also can be done by routing traffic through DNS servers in the U.S. It’s simple & fast, since it only routes traffic on demand, not redirecting anything like VPN.
+To be a bit more technical, bypassing geographical restriction also can be done by routing requests through U.S. based DNS servers.
+It’s simpler & faster, since it only routes specified traffic on demand, not redirecting anything like VPN.
 So it’s called Smart DNS.

 → Singapore ISP Transparent Proxy Issue